Lectures

 Readings:

-- Understanding Deep Learning, Chapters 14 and 15
+- Understanding Deep Learning, Chapters 15

 -